 Results on refactor tasks: Claude Code reduced completion time from 3-4 days to 6-8 hours on average, working across 20-40 files per task.
 On daily coding, engineers kept Cursor as their primary environment because they could review changes in context without switching out of their editor.

 The division makes sense.
 Agentic execution works well when the goal is clear and the scope is large.
 Assisted editing works well when you’re making incremental decisions and want to stay close to the code.
+The business value came from making that split explicit, not from asking every engineer to use the same AI tool for every task.

 Developer Community Perspective